 Introduction to the history of food and cuisine in states/countries outside the mainland United States.
 Emphasis on skills developed in the preparation and evaluation of traditional dishes and their cooking methods.
 Practice in plating food for service in an a la carte restaurant setting is included.
 Use of regional spices and herbs and regional ingredients is emphasized.
 2 Credits (1 Lecture - 3 Lab) Spring Only.

 Exploring the World of Cheese

 Exploration of classifications and varieties of world cheeses.
 Skill development includes describing the distinctive flavor profiles through tasting and comparative evaluation of categories of cheese.
 Farmstead, Artisanal, imported, and processed cheeses are evaluated.
 Topics also include cheese making, history, and connection of product source to service.
 Course work includes research and creation of restaurant-quality cheese-tastings and service.
-1 Credit (1 Lecture - 0 Lab) Prerequisite(s): FHD108 and FHD118 or FHD101 and FHD118.
+1 Credit (1 Lecture) Prerequisite(s): FHD108 and FHD118 or FHD101 and FHD118.

 Principles of Bakeshop Production

 Introduction to the commercial bakeshop, including fundamental procedures and principles of quantity baking.
 Lab experiences focus on the established pastry stations, scratch baking, and the production of commercial products.
 U.S. and metric weight measurements are used; recipe conversion based on baker's percentage is emphasized.
 Discussion and practice includes team-building skills and bakeshop communication.
 American and European style bakery and pastry products are featured.
 (Formerly FHD208) 6 Credits (2 Lecture - 12 Lab) Prerequisite(s): FHD137.
 Corequisite(s): FHD125.